zhenghaibo1008/samples/jaxrs-sample/readme.md

-# Code First
+# JAX RS

-It's the sample of code-first
+It's sample of jax rs

-You can write microservice without swagger contract.

 ## How to run sample